Sue Skeates (Chair)

 Diana was born and raised in the Okanagan Valley and moved to Terrace in 1980 where she raised her two sons.
 She fell in love with the area and the people almost immediately and knew that this is where she wanted to spend the rest of her life.
 The first 10 years were spent working in the Hospitality industry at the Northern Motor Inn and later the Thornhill Pub.
 She then wanted a change of pace and decided to pursue a career in Real Estate.
 After 20 years of helping people find their dream home it was time for retirement.

 Not being one to sit still for long she soon decided to devote some time and energy to Volunteering.
 One of the first volunteer opportunities that came along was to sit on the Board of Director’s for the Terrace Hospice Society.
 After learning what Hospice entailed and what an amazing service it offers, she decided it was time to spend time with Hospice clients in an attempt to make their journey a bit easier.
 She took training in Healing Touch and has enhanced the lives of clients using this gentle approach to care.
 Then later she had the opportunity to take training through the BC Centre for Palliative Care and became an advocate and workshop leader in Advance Care Planning.
 She feels very passionate about ACP and hopes to be able to deliver these workshops for many years to come.
 When asked what is in store for her next, she replied “Just to do the best I can to be of service to others.
 That is my ultimate calling.”

-Janine Wilkins (Secretary)
+Janine Wilkins (Executive)

 Pat Watson (Treasurer)